Computable de Finetti measures: Introduction

 Exchangeable sequences play a fundamental role in both statistical models and their implementation on computers.
-Given a \emph{sequential} description of an exchangeable process, in which one uses previous samples or sufficient statistics to sample the next element in the sequence, a direct implementation in these languages would need to use non-local communication (to record new samples or update sufficient statistics).
+Given a \emph{sequential} description of an exchangeable process, in which one uses previous samples or sufficient statistics to sample the next element in the sequence, a direct implementation in a probabilistic functional programming language would need to use non-local communication (to access old samples or update sufficient statistics).
 This is often implemented by modifying the program's internal state directly (i.e., using \emph{mutation}), or via some indirect method such as a state monad.
 The classical de~Finetti theorem implies that (for such sequences over the reals) there is an alternative description in which samples are conditionally independent (and so could be implemented without non-local communication), thereby allowing parallel implementations.
-But the classical result does not imply that there is a \emph{program} which computes the sequence according to this description.
+But the classical result does not imply that there is a \emph{program} that samples the sequence according to this description.
 Even when there is such a program, the classical theorem does not provide a method for finding it.
 The computable de~Finetti theorem states that such a program \emph{does} exist.
-Moreover, the proof itself provides the \emph{method} for constructing the desired program.
-In Section~\ref{funcpure} we describe how an implementation of the computable de~Finetti theorem uniformly transforms procedures which induce exchangeable stochastic processes into equivalent procedures which do not modify non-local state.
+Moreover, the proof itself provides a \emph{method} for constructing the desired program.
+In Section~\ref{funcpure} we describe how an implementation of the computable de~Finetti theorem would perform a code transformation that eliminates the use of non-local state in procedures that induce exchangeable stochastic processes.

 This transformation is of interest beyond its implications for programming language semantics.
 In statistics and machine learning, it is often desirable to know the representation of an exchangeable stochastic process in terms of its de~Finetti measure (for several examples, see Section~\ref{partialexch}).
 Many such processes in machine learning have very complicated (though computable) distributions, and it is not always feasible to find the de~Finetti representation by hand.
 The computable de~Finetti theorem provides a method for automatically obtaining such representations.